-I believe in marriage so much I have been married seven and half years and I’m not even 28 years old yet.
+I believe in marriage so much I have been married seven and a half years and I’m not even 28 years old yet.

 With high divorce rates, high cohabitation rates, low marriage rates, and a redefining of marriage legally, it begs the question of why bother trying to do this monogamous traditional marriage thing?

 I mean, marriage is just a piece of paper, a legal formality, an outdated establishment, right?

 There are a host of reasons why divorce happens and marriages crumble.
 I have seen several of my own siblings’ marriages fall apart for various reasons.
 I have seen friends’ marriage end for other reasons.
 It’s sad.
 It’s hard.
 It’s disappointing and heartbreaking.

 It brings these emotions because we crave love and companionship and security now and as 90 year-olds!
 We want the picture-perfect marriages of our grandparents, books, and movies.

 Because marriage has some serious kick butt benefits that we want to reap.